Skip to the content.

 Workarounds

 Note: There is a significant space tradeoff when using this option: it is likely no space will be recovered–and possibly significant extra space used–until the read-only snapshots are deleted.
-On the other hand, if snapshots are rotated frequently then bees will spend less time scanning them.

 Logging options